lborg019/alain.xyz/portfolio/blog/designing-a-web-app-2016/index.md

 - **Testing** - Speeding up new updates to the site thorugh automated testing, linting, type checking, etc.

-Frankly, *it can be overwelming*, its nearly impossible to know everything about every part of the stack, but:
+Frankly, *it can be overwhelming*, its nearly impossible to know everything about every part of the stack, but:

 > It's better to just *"be aware"* of these technologies and focus on what you love. ~[Brenna O'Brien](http://brennaobrien.com/)